-- Body waves: These are generated due to the release of energy at the focus.
+- Body waves: These are generated due to the release of • energy at the focus.
 They move in all directions travelling through the body of the earth.
-These are less destructive than the surface waves. - Surface waves: The body waves interact with the surface rocks and generate new set of waves called surface waves.
+These are less destructive than the surface waves. - Surface waves: The body waves interact with the surface ٠ rocks and generate new set of waves called surface waves.
 These waves move along the surface.
-These waves are more destructive.
 The surface waves are the last to report on seismograph.
 These waves are more destructive.
 They cause displacement of rocks, and hence, the collapse of structures occurs.